Probate Q&A Series What is a consent judgment in a partition action in North Carolina?

 Detailed Answer

 A consent judgment in a partition action arises when all co‐owners of real property agree on how to divide or sell the land and ask the court to enter judgment based on their agreement.
-Instead of litigating disputed boundaries or sale procedures, the parties negotiate terms and submit a written consent judgment to the Superior Court.
+Instead of litigating disputed boundaries or sale procedures, the parties negotiate terms and submit a written consent judgment to the court.
 Once the judge signs the document, it carries the same weight as a contested court order.

 Entering a consent judgment offers several benefits: